Sy Schulman: Political career

 Schulman served as a member, including a stint as the chairman, of the White Plains Planning Board before entering elective politics.

 He did not run for public office until he was 65 years old, when he was elected to the White Plains Common Council starting in 1992.
 He served on the city's Common Council for two years, until he became Mayor of White Plains in 1993.

 As mayor, Schulman spearheaded efforts to attract new companies and developers to White Plains.
 He focused on expanding the city's tax base and successfully persuaded major companies, including Nine West, to relocate their corporate headquarters to White Plains.
 Schulman oversaw the 1995 opening of The Westchester, a new upscale shopping mall in downtown White Plains, during his tenure.
 The Westchester helped to re-establish White Plains as Westchester County's shopping mecca, following the decline of White Plains' two older malls, the White Plains Mall and The Galleria at White Plains.
 The city's property taxes were not raised during his four-year tenure.

 Schulman considered his biggest achievement as mayor to be the "White Plains Vision," a committee of 400 White Plains residents who studied proposals for downtown development, housing and infrastructure.

 Schulman remained active in local and Democratic Party politics after leaving the mayor's office in 1997.
-He openly criticized the policies of his predecessors if he disagreed with them on policy issues.
+He openly criticized the policies of his successors if he disagreed with them on policy issues.
 In 2010 and 2011, Schulman joined with other former White Plains mayors to call for the resignation of then Mayor Adam Bradley over allegations of spousal abuse.
 Bradley resigned in February 2011.

 Schulman was diagnosed with pancreatic cancer in February 2012.
 He died at his home in White Plains on September 1, 2012, at the age of 86.
 Schulman was survived by his wife of 65 years, Rosalind Schulman, and their two sons, Ethan Schulman and Dan Schulman.

 His funeral was held at the Bet Am Shalom Synagogue in White Plains.
 The six speakers at the funeral included his son, Dan; New York Times editor and reporter, Joseph Berger; and Milt Hoffman, the former editor of The Journal News.
 Other dignitaries in attendance at the funeral were U.S. Rep. Nita Lowey, White Plains Mayor Thomas Roach, former White Plains Mayor Adam Bradley and White Plains Public Safety Commissioner David Chong.
 He was buried in the Sharon Gardens of Kensico Cemetery in Valhalla, New York.